AndreiMoraru123/Neural-Machine-Translation/README.md

 > [!IMPORTANT]\
 > I am using python `3.9` with tensorflow `2.10` as this is their last available version for native-Windows on GPU.

+## Steps:
+ 1. `download.py` downloads all the data (`en`-`de` file pairs from Europarl, Common Crawl, News Commentary) to the specified folder.
+ 2. `encode.py` filters the data based on the arguments (origin, maximum length etc.) and trains the BPE model, saving it to a file.
+ 3. `train.py` manages the whole training pipeline with top-down logic in the file.
+ 4. `translate.py` runs the model inference and optionally evaluates it using `sacrebleu`.
+ 5. `docs` contains notes with svg's from [the original repo](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Machine-Translation/tree/master) and md's with required adaptations from one framework to another.

 ## Overfitting on one sentence

 Input sequence: